 Acceptance will be at the discretion of the Editorial Board and editorial changes may be required.
-The restriction on length will be adhered to rigidly.
 If a letter is critical of a published paper the author(s) of that paper will be informed and given the opportunity to reply in the same issue.